hakant66/CAMT.053-Reconciliation-GUI/README.md

 # CAMT.053 Reconciliation GUI (Next.js)
+The GUI is designed to present the machine-readable CAMT.053 data in a user-friendly, visual format, replacing manual data entry and complex file parsing.
 Upload/drag a CAMT.053 XML + internal CSV, set tolerances, and download a reconciliation report.

 ## Quickstart